jwonders/ax-accumulo/README.md

 ## Async Writers

+Creating an `AsyncConditionalWriter` is similar to creating a `ConditionalWriter` using the Accumulo API.
+First, create an `AsyncConditionalWriterConfig`.
-Create an `AsyncConditionalWriter`.
-The `AsyncConditionalWriterConfig` is similar to the normal `ConditionalWriterConfig` but also allows configuring a limit for the memory consumed by in-flight submitted mutations to avoid out of memory errors.
-The `AsyncConditionalWriterConfig` is immutable unlike the `ConditionalWriterConfig` so it is safe to pass around to components that might need to specialize aspects like authorizations or durability.
+It is similar to the `ConditionalWriterConfig` but also supports configuring a limit for the memory consumed by in-flight submitted mutations.
+We don't want to run out of memory now, do we.

+It is certainly possible to limit memory usage at the application level.
+If you have another mechanism for avoiding out of memory errors, this can be set to `Long.MAX_VALUE`.

 ``` java
 AsyncConditionalWriterConfig config = AsyncConditionalWriterConfig.create()